Sara Däbritz plays part in PSG win over Bayern Munich before injury | DW | 21.03.2022

 She said her positive nature, and the support of family, friends and social media followers, meant that dealing with an injury at such a key point in her career was something to use to her advantage.

-In a different sort of way, Däbritz enjoyed playing in 'another' country on Tuesday night, at least until that nasty clash of heads in the 41st minute.
-Despite that, it was a dream acheived and, as she's shown before, injury setbacks don't put her off for long.
+In a different sort of way, Däbritz enjoyed playing in "another" country on Tuesday night, at least until that nasty clash of heads in the 41st minute.
+Despite that, it was a dream achieved and, as she's shown before, injury setbacks don't put her off for long.

 Edited by Chuck Penfold